 The Sexual Health Resource Centre is a confidential, non-judgemental, feminist, queer-positive, pro-choice, sex positive and non-heterosexist information and referral service.

-Provost's Action Group for Gender and Sexual Diversity
+Principal's Action Group for Gender and Sexual Diversity

-The purpose of the Provost's Action Group for Gender and Sexual Diversity is to initiate and support actions that will improve the climate for participation in the life of the University for all Queen’s students, faculty, staff, and alumni who are part of the 2SLGBTQ+ community or who are gender non-conforming.
+The purpose of the Principal's Action Group for Gender and Sexual Diversity is to initiate and support actions that will improve the climate for participation in the life of the University for all Queen’s students, faculty, staff, and alumni who are part of the 2SLGBTQ+ community or who are gender non-conforming.
 PAGGAS serves as a conduit for connecting ideas and proposals to the resources needed to enact them.

 Queen's Pride at the Tricolour Expo.